Further Reading

 NEW ON THIS LIST

-White Debt: the Demerara Uprising and Britain’s Legacy of Slavery by Thomas Harding (Weidenfeld & Nicolson, 2022).
+White Debt: The Demerara Uprising and Britain’s Legacy of Slavery by Thomas Harding (Weidenfeld & Nicolson, 2022).
 A vivid and moving account from different viewpoints of the largest uprising of the enslaved in the British empire, a story of awful brutality and extraordinary bravery that helped bring about abolition.

-By Michael D. Bennett and James S. Dawkins for History & Policy – a research paper on how British institutions might acknowledge the bicentenary of the legal termination of slavery in 2033 and the ‘full’ emancipation of enslaved African people in 2038.
+Planning for the Bicentenary of the Abolition of Slavery and African Emancipation in 2033–38 by Michael D. Bennett and James S. Dawkins for History & Policy.
+A research paper on how British institutions might acknowledge the bicentenary of the legal termination of slavery in 2033 and the ‘full’ emancipation of enslaved African people in 2038.

 A Short History of Slavery by James Walvin (Penguin, 2007).
 A concise history of slavery, from the ancient world to the present day, with a particular focus on the Atlantic slave trade.
 Professor James Walvin’s authoritative book, drawing on historical texts that recreate the mindset that made such a savage institution possible, is an excellent starting point for anyone wishing to understand one of the most shameful chapters in British history.